-David Rosen is the Research Director of the Digital Manufacturing and Design (DManD) centre.
-Prior to joining SUTD, he was a Professor and Associate Chair for Administration in the School of Mechanical Engineering at the Georgia Institute of Technology, where he served as Director of the Rapid Prototyping & Manufacturing Institute.
-He received his Ph.D. at the University of Massachusetts in 1992 in mechanical engineering.
-His research interests include computer-aided design, additive manufacturing, and design methodology.
-He has industry experience, working as a software engineer at Computervision Corp. and a Visiting Research Scientist at Ford Research Laboratories.
+David Rosen is a Professor in the School of Mechanical Engineering at the Georgia Institute of Technology, where he is Director of the Rapid Prototyping & Manufacturing Institute.
+Additionally, he is the Research Director of the Digital Manufacturing & Design Centre at the Singapore University of Technology & Design.
+He received his Ph.D. at the University of Massachusetts in mechanical engineering.
+His research interests include computer-aided design, additive manufacturing (AM), and design methodology.
+Most of his research is focused on design for additive manufacturing, including conceptual design methods, design methods for part-material-process problems, and topology optimization methods.
 He is a Fellow of ASME and has served on the ASME Computers and Information in Engineering Division Executive Committee.
-He is the recipient of the 2013 Solid Freeform Fabrication Symposium, International Freeform and Additive Manufacturing Excellence (FAME) Award and the co-author of a leading textbook in the area.
+In the standards community, he chairs the ASTM F42 subcommittee on design for additive manufacturing.
+He is the recipient of the 2013 Solid Freeform Fabrication Symposium, International Freeform and Additive Manufacturing Excellence (FAME) Award and is a co-author of a leading textbook on AM.